This is the story of my journey to becoming a Diamond Designer.

 The early years:

+Looking back over the years what stands out is not so much events, but the people.
+The journey starts in Nov.
+2003, when I joined Pricescope after lurking for a week or so.
+I had decided that I wanted to learn more about diamonds while looking for a future upgrade engagement ring for my fiance; Wifey2b.
+Pricescope was where I found the best tools and resources during my quest.
+There was a vast amount of knowledge from the experts and consumer’s and the tools Pricescope provided were invaluable to us consumers to use in order to learn about diamonds.
 Soon after joining, people started looking to me for help in deciding which diamond to buy.
 I was excited to help my fellow consumers and pay the help forward.
 I sharpened my diamond knowledge since I felt this responsibility to my fellow consumers and friends, and with the help of some good friends and forum experts, I was successful in doing so.

 Special thanks to: